 Marissa’s responsibilities include answering and directing phone calls, handling requests for facilities usage, managing the church calendar, distributing mail, updating our database, and creating the weekly bulletin.

-Marissa is currently a student at the University of Maryland, College Park, where she is pursuing a Bachelor’s degree in Art History.
+Marissa recently graduated University of Maryland, College Park, where she is pursuing a Bachelor’s degree in Art History.
 She specializes in 16th and 17th century paintings, with a focus on the Protestant Reformation and Dutch Golden Age.
-She hopes to continue on to graduate school next year, where she will work towards a Master’s degree in Library Sciences.
+She hopes to continue on to graduate school in Fall 2020, where she will work towards a Master’s degree in Library Sciences.

 Marissa’s enjoys reading, cross-stitching, researching genealogy, and taking trips to museums in her spare time.